Are You a Building Science Geek, Nerd, Dork, or Dweeb?

 (We’ll ignore eccentrics, boffins, anoraks, swotters, wonks, poindexters, and others of the sort because anyone who is anyone in the world where such things matter knows that those terms carry no weight.
 (Well, maybe wonk does.
 (And it would take a grammar wonk to tell if I’ve nested these parentheses correctly after all.)
 (But who cares about such silly things as nested parentheses, especially at 1:47 am?)))

-A while back I saw this snarky article by Great White Snark that clearly showed the difference between nerds, geeks, dorks, and dweebs in a nifty Venn diagram, like the one below.
+A while back I saw a snarky article by Great White Snark (sorry – website gone now) that clearly showed the difference between nerds, geeks, dorks, and dweebs in a nifty Venn diagram, like the one below.

 When I first saw this, I realized why I always take offense when someone calls me a dork.
 It also validated (at least in my mind) my perception that a nerd is a geek with glasses.
 My own assessment of where I fit in has always been geek.
 And yes, the mighty Venn (diagram, that is) confirms that my intelligence and obsession combined with absolutely no hint of social ineptitude puts me squarely in the geek camp.
 (You believe that, right?)